Overview & DETAILS

 [Total Score] = [Total Contacts] x [Number of Bumblebees] 3

-( The calculation defaults to [Total Contacts] = 1 and [Number of Bumblebees] = 1 to protect against a multiply by Zero )
+(Defaults to [Total Contacts] = 1 and [Number of Bumblebees] = 1)

 SUBMITTING BUMBLEBEE PHOTOS